cristemc/up206a-michael/README.md

 * banking status
 * employment type/schedule
 * citizenship status
 * number of individuals in residence
+    * average age of household
+    * number of children in school
+* additional points of access
 ## Class objectives
 Working as a designer I have always leveraged proprietary software to create graphics, webistes, and videos; I would like to add open-source and coding skills to my  toolkit to push my visual communication skills further.
-At a more conceptual level, I would like to become a more proficient storyteller
+At a more conceptual level, I would like to become a more proficient storyteller who uses data to as an asset to build better cases to enact change.